Travel Jottings

 Youlgrave

-The name of Youlgrave (Youlgreave on Ordnance Survey maps) is being misspelt on has two main derivatives nowadays but there have been far more during the history of the place and there is a list of these on the website.
-Personally, I prefer the one with the extra "e" in there but the locals are experts on these kinds of things so I'll defer to them on the matter.
-Also, this is a parish website so nearby villages like Middleton and Alport also are featured.
-Of these, only Alport has seen my footfall thus far but I also fancy seeing how the others nestle by the River Bradford too.
-There may be time for that yet...
+The name of Youlgrave (Youlgreave on Ordnance Survey maps) is being misspelt on has two main derivatives nowadays, but there have been far more during the history of the place and there is a list of these on the website.
+Personally, I prefer the one with the extra "e" in there, but the locals are experts on these kinds of things, so I'll defer to them on the matter.
+Also, this is a parish website, so nearby villages like Middleton and Alport also are featured.

 Selected Attractions

-While attractive countryside hardly ever fails to be the main reason to go anywhere, there also is something to be said for locations where you can spend a while in preference to moving along a path or a trail.
-Much of what you will find below will do just that and living in a town without such a stopping point at its heart makes these shine all the brighter for me.
-Others will take you deeper into the story of a place and that is part of exploring too.
+While attractive countryside hardly ever fails to be the main reason to go anywhere, there also is something to be said for locations where you can spend some time in preference to moving along a path or a trail.
+Much of what you will find below will do just that, and living in a town without such a stopping point at its heart makes these shine all the brighter for me.
+Others will take you deeper into the story of a place, and that is part of exploring too.

 The first of these country houses needs so little introduction that it can trade on a one-word name, Chatsworth.
 It also is the only one of these that I have seen in person while on a passing through its grounds on a walk from Baslow to Matlock that shadowed Derbyshire's River Derwent.
-Haddon Hall is not so confiding so I was content to see it from above while walking from Monyash to Bakewell via Lathkill Dale.
-All host their share of events so it is not solely their intrinsic charms that are there to attract visitors though there are plenty of those too.
+Haddon Hall is not that confiding, and I was content to see it from above while walking from Monyash to Bakewell via Lathkill Dale.
+All host their share of events, so it is not solely their intrinsic charms that are there to attract visitors, though there are plenty of those too.

 Crich Tramway Village

-This is the home of the National Tramway Museum and there seems to be an air of a heritage park to the place too as well as a woodland area.
-All in all, there looks to be a lot to see and it does sound varied.
+This is the home of the National Tramway Museum and there appears to be an air of a heritage park to the place too, as well as a woodland area.
+All in all, there looks to be a lot to see, and it does sound varied.

 Eyam Museum

-These days, Eyam is a pretty village where you might stop a while but it has a grim side to its history and that is part of the story that this museum relates.
-The tale of how the bubonic plague visited the village and the human suffering that it caused may not be one that you want to hear every day but history is also the story of ordinary people and many have been ingrained into the narrative by this event.
+These days, Eyam is a pretty village where you might stop awhile, yet it has a grim side to its history and that is part of the story that this museum relates.
+The tale of how the bubonic plague visited the village and the human suffering that it caused may not be one that you want to hear every day, but history is also the story of ordinary people, and many have been ingrained into the narrative by this event.

 The Pavilion Gardens